 What if you are outside the plan's service area when you have an urgent need for care?

-When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider.
+When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider at the lower, in-network cost-sharing amount.